 In accordance with the SIPP, investment allocation decisions are made with a view to achieve OPG's objective of meeting obligations of the plan as they come due.
 The pension fund assets are invested in four categories of asset classes.
 The first category is liability hedging assets, which are intended to hedge the inflation and interest rate sensitivity of the plan liabilities.
-The second category is return enhancing assets, which are intended to obtain higher investment returns compared to the returns expected for liability hedging and return enhancing assets.
+The second category is return enhancing assets, which are intended to obtain higher investment returns compared to the returns expected for liability hedging assets.
+The third category is real assets, which offer exposure to the combined characteristics of liability hedging and return enhancing assets.
 The fourth category is return diversifying strategies, which are intended to improve the overall return of the pension fund while mitigating the downside market risk.